joactr/AnnoTheia/README.md

 - **Fine-Tuning TalkNet-ASD for another Language.** Take a look at our [tutorial 📜](https://github.com/joactr/AnnoTheia/tree/david-branch/modules/active_speaker_detection/talknet_asd)!
 - **Collecting New Audio-Visual Databases.** Once it is compiled, it will be welcome to our [🦒 Database Zoo](#databasezoo)!
 - **Adding new alternative models to the pipeline's modules.** We prepared [another tutorial 📜](./modules/README.md) for you.
-And you will discover that it might even be possible to add new modules, such as a body landmarker!
+And you will also discover that it might even be possible to add new modules, such as a body landmarker!
 - **Sharing the AnnoTheia's toolkit with your Colleagues.** The more, the merrier 💫!
 - **Any other comment or suggestion?** You are more than welcome to create an issue :)